A numerical study of L-convex polyominoes and 201-avoiding ascent sequences: 201-avoiding ascent sequence

-Unless one is very fortunate, and the Maple\copyright\, command {\em identify} determines an expression for this constant, (which it doesn't in this case), to identify this constant requires some experience-based guesswork.

-Such constants in favourable cases are a product of rational numbers and square roots of small integers, sometimes with integer or half-integer powers of $\pi.$ These powers of $\pi$ usually arise from the conversion factor in going from the generating function amplitude $A$ to the coefficient amplitude $C.$ That is to say, we might expect the amplitude $A$ to be simpler than $C.$ And, to eliminate square-roots, we will try and identify $A^2$ rather than $A.$
+Such constants in favourable cases are a product of rational numbers and square roots of small integers, sometimes with integer or half-integer powers of $\pi$.
+These powers of $\pi$ usually arise from the conversion factor in going from the generating function amplitude~$A$ to the coefficient amplitude~$C$.
+That is to say, we might expect the amplitude~$A$ to be simpler than $C$.
+And, to eliminate square-roots, we will try and identify $A^2$ rather than $A$.

-We do this by seeking the minimal polynomial with root $A^2,$ using the command {\em MinimalPolynomial} in either Maple\copyright\, or Mathematica\copyright.
+We do this by seeking the minimal polynomial with root $A^2$, using the command {\em MinimalPolynomial} in either Maple or Mathematica.
 In fact, one only requires 20 digit accuracy in the estimate of $A^2$ to establish the minimal polynomial, $A^6 - 1369A^4 + 17839A^2 + 1,$ which can be solved to give

 This derivation includes a degree of hindsight.
-In fact we searched for the minimal polynomial for the amplitude $C,$ by including various powers of $\pi,$ and then choose the polynomial of minimal degree.
+In fact we searched for the minimal polynomial for the amplitude~$C$, by including various powers of $\pi,$ and then choose the polynomial of minimal degree.
 This required a much greater degree of precision in our estimate of $C$ to ensure we found the correct minimal polynomial.

-It has been pointed out to us by Jean-Marie Maillard that the amplitude $A$ can be obtained directly from the solution of the cubic eqn. (\ref{cubic}), by extracting the coefficient of $(1-\mu \cdot x)^{7/2}.$ Proceeding in that manner, Maillard directly obtained the minimal polynomial that we obtained by numerical experimentation.
-While that is a more elegant method in this case, it is usually not possible, as in the case of L-convex polyominoes, where the numerical approach can still yield conjecturally exact results.
+It has been pointed out to us by Jean-Marie Maillard that the amplitude~$A$ can be obtained directly from the solution of the cubic equation~\eqref{cubic}, by extracting the coefficient of $(1-\mu \cdot x)^{7/2}$, as explained in~\cite[Chapter~VII.7.1]{FlSe09}.
+This gives the minimal polynomial that we obtained by numerical experimentation.
+This alternative way to derive asymptotic expansions is a more elegant method, as it is automatic, but it only works for algebraic functions.
+There are thus many sequences for which it is not applicable, as in the case of $L$-convex polyominoes (for which the generating function is not algebraic, as its radius of convergence is not algebraic), while our numerical approach can still yield conjecturally exact results.